zheksoon/dioma/README.md

 car.park();
 ```

+Container scoped classes usually are [registered in the container](#class-registration) first.
+Without it, the class will "stick" to the container it's used in.

 ### Resolution scope

 Resolution scope creates a new instance of the class every time, but the instance is the same for the entire resolution: